manninenaj/HALO_lidar_toolbox/README.md

 calibrateHALO('site',[YYYMMDD YYYYMMDD])

 The function reads all of the data, which is available for the site and date as specified in the halo_config.txt file.
-It then corrects the background (with ripple correction if *background*.txt files are available), corrects focus (currently at specified sites only), and writes a netcdf file per day and per measurement mode into their respective specified paths.
+It then corrects the background artefacts (if present) in the signal with a method described by Manninen et al., (2016, doi:10.5194/amt-9-817-2016) and if *background*.txt files are available, the functions does a ripple removal as described by Vakkari et al. (2018, 10.5194/amt-2018-323), and finally corrects focus (currently at specified sites only).
+Calibrated data are writtend into a netcdf file per day and per measurement mode into their respective specified paths.

 ### 3) Calculate winds with uncertainties